Tabubil Rarities Extension

 Single room supplement: $ 500

 Cost will depend on numbers.
+Current estimate is $4,200, will drop with further bookings.

 Accommodation: Basic guesthouses at Isurava and camping in the Nakanai Range.
 The in-between days will be at comfortable hotels to help us recharge!